jfitisoff/insite/README.md

 Here's an example that shows how to open a site, navigate to a page and then interact with its contents.
 If you read further down you'll see examples showing the code that implements this example.

-The components being demonstrated here are Angular-specific but insite itself is framework-agnostic.
+The components being demonstrated here are Angular-specific but insite is framework-agnostic.

 If you're interested, here's the [actual page](https://material.angular.io/components/chips/overview) that the example is exercising.